 Paloc Doll Museum

 Depending on when you visit Holloko, you won’t always get to see a lot of folk costumes – people usually just wear normal clothes.
-But the large dolls at the Paloc Doll Museum are dressed in colourful traditional dress that will show you how it looks.
+But the large dolls at the Paloc Doll Museum are dressed in colourful traditional dresses that will show you how they look.

 There are more than 200 porcelain dolls on display, and there are also sometimes exhibitions of other Hungarian costumes.